Pub gardens for post-lockdown fun

 The Cat Inn, West Hoathly

 The garden of this former Muddy Award winner will be open for food and drink from April.
-Tables of up to six must be booked in advance.
 A lovely stop-off from nearby Ardingly or Balcombe, or a destination in itself with exceptional quality hospitality and food.

 Coach and Horses, Danehill